gaboesquivel/about-lift/README.md

 ## Transformational Purpose

-Promoting freedom, consciousness and knowledge.
+Promoting freedom, consciousness, sustainability and knowledge.
 Empowering the Pura Vida Community through DAC technology.

 ## Revenue Streams

-- Software products and service fees.
+- Dapps, Software products and service fees.
 - P2P Marketplace fees. ( scrow contracts ).
 - Events.
+- Dapp Development and consultancy.

 ## Members

 The Pura Vida DAC is an open community that embraces all members equally.

+## The Pura Vida Wallet

+The worlds first EOS mobile wallet designed with DAC management in mind.